damikun/trouble-training/Doc/OpenTelemetry.md

 *"Hey isnt logging enaught ?"*

-Well, logging is a important and helps you diagnose concrete errors but does not provide you full request experience.
-What you want is basically use Logs with Telemetry data to gain full experience.
+Now, logging is important and helps you diagnose specific errors, but it does not give you the full experience of queries.
+What you want is basically to use logs with telemetry data to get the full experience.

-The telemetry tryes to answer questions as:
+Telemetry data tries to answer questions like:
  - How are users really engaging with the app?
- - How long do users spend in each app session, between sessions?
+ - How much time do users spend in each app session and between sessions?
- - What is slowest part in request?
+ - What is the slowest part of a request?
- - Etc..
+ - Etc.

 **So what is common process to determin problem?**
-First you have to look in Tracing Graph and identifie the problem.
-From request flow we will see the slowest part or where the issue appear in time.
-Which operations was success and which fails.
-We collect `SpanIds` and `TraceId` that we are interested in and search for contextual logs to get more details what was realy happening.
-This is why we use Traces and Logs to determin full app experience.
+First, you need to look in Tracing Graph and identify the problem.
+Based on the request flow, we can see the slowest part or where the problem occurs in time.
+Which operations were successful and which failed.
+We collect `SpanIds` and `TraceId` we are interested in and look for contextual logs to get more details about what really happened.
+For this reason, we use traces and logs to determine the overall application experience.

-For `OpenTelemetry` to be successful in logging space they trying to support existing legacy of logs and logging libraries to works nicely together.
+In order for `OpenTelemetry` to be successful in the logging space, the company is trying to support existing logs and logging libraries so that they work well together.

 Separate-collection             |  Unified-collection
 :-------------------------:|:-------------------------: